-This document does not include any forward-looking quantitative development indicators of the Russian financial market.
-This is consistent with the current trend of narrowing horizon of macroeconomic forecasting, as well as the international practice of opting for assessing the extent of advance in implementing strategic objectives rather than for quantitative indicators of the financial market development.
+To assess the effectiveness of measures envisaged by the Guidelines for the Development of the Russian Financial Market in 2016-2018, this document contains development targets and methodology to calculate them.
+However, the global trend suggests the narrowing of a macroeconomic forecasting horizon, as well as the opting for assessing the extent of advance in implementing strategic objectives rather than for quantitative indicators of the financial market development.
 In 2016-2018, the Bank of Russia will continue working on the qualitative model for forecasting the development of the financial market, as a whole, and its individual segments.
 In addition, in order to lay the foundations for the long-term sustainable development of the Russian financial market, the Bank of Russia shifts the emphasis to the increase in the degree of satisfaction of financial consumers from the previously used indicators of the total growth of financial services consumption.
 In the short term, the introduction of such an approach may be accompanied by a decline in demand for existing financial products, which will be progressively replaced by other products with better consumer properties.
 This approach will eventually ensure the growth of consumer confidence in the financial market and will boost the financial industry.